AmadorCLagunas/AmadorCLagunas.github.io/_pages/about.md

 [Curriculum Vitae (CV)](https://amadorclagunas.github.io/files/Lagunas_CV_2024_10_14.pdf)

-My name is Amador Lagunas and I'm a 5th year PhD student in the pNEURO Lab under the guidance of Dr. Tim Bruns at the University of Michigan.
+I'm a 5th year PhD student in the pNEURO Lab under the guidance of Dr. Tim Bruns.
 In my research I examine the effects of current neuromodulation therapies in humans and test novel electrode designs in preclincal experiments.
 Feel free to reach out if you have any questions!